Anti-Racist Action: 1990s spread beyond the Midwest

 Starting on October 15, 1994, Anti-Racist Action chapters in the Midwest began to organize an annual conference under the banner of the Midwest Anti-Fascist Network.
 The first took place in Columbus, Ohio.
 These annual conferences had guest speakers at each event.
 The first featured Signe Waller, the widow of Michael Waller, a Communist Workers' Party member killed during the Greensboro massacre in 1979.
 In 1995, Chip Berlet was the guest speaker, along with Rita "Bo" Brown of the George Jackson Brigade as well as Waller.

 The network expanded into Canada, particularly Toronto.
 In 1992, the Heritage Front, at the time the largest neo-Nazi group in Canada, marched on Toronto's courthouse; organising against this catalysed the formation of a local ARA chapter.
+The police force's employment of pepper spray against the ARA protesters was the first use of this weapon as a means to control a political demonstration in Canadian history.
 The Heritage Front supported the German-born Holocaust denier and apologist for the Third Reich, Ernst Zündel, who was the subject of a significant political controversy with the Canadian Human Rights Commission and the organized Canadian Jewish community.
 According to a 1997 article in The Ottawa Times, Anti-Racist Action's Toronto branch built up a close working relationship with B'nai B'rith Canada, a major Jewish advocacy group.

 In 1996, B'nai B'rith Canada attempted to secure state funding for Anti-Racist Action through Sam Title, who stated at the time that B'nai B'rith had "worked with them before."
 Karen Mock, the National Director of B'nai B'rith was pictured at an ARA conference in 1997.
 After Mock attended the meeting the relationship was subject to the feature in The Ottawa News in 1997, which courted controversy for B'nai B'rith due to ARA's links to violence and "extremism".
 One of the more notable events involving ARA in Toronto was the trashing of the home of a Heritage Front member on 11 June 1993.
 According to The Ottawa Times, "as reported by the Canadian Intelligence Service, the ARA has also been linked by the Canadian Security Intelligence Service (CSIS) with the 1995 arson attack on Ernst Zündel's home".
 Zündel, of German-birth, was in any case deported from Toronto, Canada that year.